MEDLINE: Data quality

 Being an aggregated source, the PubMed database suffers from multi-source problems such as inconsistent representations from the upstream data providers.

 Retrieval

 MEDLINE uses Medical Subject Headings (MeSH) for information retrieval.
-Engines designed to search MEDLINE (such as Entrez and PubMed) generally use a Boolean expression combining MeSH terms, words in the abstract and title of the article, author names, date of publication, etc. Entrez and PubMed can also find articles similar to a given one based on a mathematical scoring system that takes into account the similarity of word content of the abstracts and titles of two articles.
+Engines designed to search MEDLINE (such as Entrez and PubMed) generally use a Boolean expression combining MeSH terms, words in the abstract, and fields such as article title, author names, and publication date.
+Entrez and PubMed can also find articles similar to a given one based on a mathematical scoring system that takes into account the similarity of word content of the abstracts and titles of two articles.

-MEDLINE added a "publication type" term for "randomized controlled trial" in 1991 and a MESH subset "systematic review" in 2001.
+MEDLINE added a publication type term for "randomized controlled trial" in 1991 and a MeSH subset systematic review in 2001.

 Importance

 MEDLINE functions as an important resource for biomedical researchers and journal clubs from all over the world.
 Along with the Cochrane Library and a number of other databases, MEDLINE facilitates evidence-based medicine.
 Most systematic review articles published presently build on extensive searches of MEDLINE to identify articles that might be useful in the review.
 MEDLINE influences researchers in their choice of journals in which to publish.